nimitz-Bear/nimitz-bear/README.md

 # 👋 Hello There, I'm Isaac
 ---
 - Computer science student at the University of Nottingham.
 I'm interested in coding, mostly in OOP-based languages.
-I also enjoy sci-fi and fantasy settings.
+I also enjoy reading/watching sci-fi and fantasy franchises.
 - Am currently learning Flutter
-- To learn more about me, can have a look at my [website](isaacdestura.dev)
+- To learn more about me, have a look at my [website](isaacdestura.dev)